 Brunch is no longer an occasional Sunday morning activity.
-The brunch revolution has arrived and is here to stay, seven days a week, in all neighbourhoods of the city.
+The brunch revolution has arrived and is here to stay, in all neighbourhoods of the city.
 From full vegan breakfasts to seriously spicy bloody Marys to hot cakes served up with panna cotta and fruity sides - Glasgow's got it covered.
 So how do you like your eggs (or avocados!) in the morning?
 Check out our guide to just some of the top brunch-ing spots in each of Glasgow's neighbourhoods that are open and ready to welcome you back.

 Wilson Street Pantry

 Breakfast and brunch is served all day in this stylish little cafe that looks out on to the cobbled streets of the Merchant City.
-Offering a range of staples from the Scottish larder including Stornoway Black Pudding and free range eggs from Corrie Mains Farm, and coffee from their friends at Papercup.
+Offering a range of staples from the Scottish larder including Stornoway black pudding and free range eggs from Corrie Mains Farm, and coffee from their friends at Papercup.
 See the Wilson Street Pantry website for opening times.

 The Glad Cafe